 The Stable Cottage is a recently refurbished cottage and part of the award winning Watatunga Wildlife Reserve.
 Reached through the historic stable archway and set in the stunning walled garden of the Watlington estate, the house offers a completely unique holiday experience.
 This comfortable get-away is a spacious and peaceful property with open fire, a triple aspect garden-room and comes with use of exclusive electric buggies to tour the wildlife reserve at your leisure.

-What makes a stay at Stable Cottage unique?
+What makes a stay at Stable Cottage at Watatunga Wildlife Reserve unique?

-From beyond the garden wall, guests can see some of Watatunga's critically endangered deer and antelope.
-Imagine having breakfast overlooking the mountain bongo - this is a magnificent antelope species of which less than 100 remain in the wild.
+Imagine lazing in your wood-fired hot tub overlooking a herd iof stunning deer and antelope grazing peacefully under ancient oaks just beyond the garden wall.
+The Stable cottage offers a unique and spacious destination for an inter generational family trip with tennis, self-drive safaris and plenty of peaceful corners to hide away.
 Watatunga Wildlife Reserve is committed to conservation and can provide guests with a unique guided wildlife tour allowing them to explore the reserve and all it has to offer, including deer, antelope, water buffalo, and the nationally extinct great bustard.